logaretm/vee-validate/docs/guide/localization.md

   en: {
     messages: {
       required: 'this field is required',
-      min: 'this field must have no less than {length} characters' }
+      min: 'this field must have no less than {length} characters',
+      max: (_, { length }) => `this field must have no more than ${length} characters` }
   }
 });
 ```

-Where messages is an object whose keys are the rule name and the value is a string or a template string or a message generator function.
+The `messages` prop is an object whose keys are the rule name and the value is a string or a template string or a message generator function.
 Which is shown in the sample.

 ### Installing locales